-After download, Navigate to the folder location C:\Program Files (x86)\Windows Application Driver and run “WinAppDriver.exe”.
-This is your prerequisite before running WinAppDriver code.
+After downloading, Navigate to the folder location C:\Program Files (x86)\Windows Application Driver and run “WinAppDriver.exe”.
+This is your prerequisite before running the WinAppDriver code.

-There are some tools which actually help and support inspecting objects properties in windows application.
+There are some tools that actually help and support inspecting object properties in windows applications.
 Go to Inspect.exe as WinAppDriver GitHub recommends Microsoft Native tool.

 C:\Program Files (x86)\Windows Kits\10\bin\10.0.17134.0\x64